First Steps

 Web UI

-Don’t get distracted by the pretty notebooks and UIs though - the true power of kamu
+Don’t get distracted by the pretty notebooks and UIs though - we covered only the tip of the iceberg.
+The true power of kamu

 lies in how it manages data, letting you to reliably track it, transform it, and share results with your peers in an easily reproducible an verifiable way.

-To learn more make sure to try the self-serve demo and check out our other learning materials!
+Please continue to the self-serve demo for some hands-on walkthroughs and tutorials, and check out our other learning materials.